zalando/zalenium/README.md

 That is why we took this approach where [docker-selenium](https://github.com/elgalu/docker-selenium) nodes are created on demand.
-Your UI tests in Firefox and Chrome will run faster beause they are running on a local grid, on a node created from scratch and disposed after the test finishes.
+Your UI tests in Firefox and Chrome will run faster beause they are running on a local grid, on a node created from scratch and disposed after the test completes.

 If you need a capability that cannot be fulfilled by [docker-selenium](https://github.com/elgalu/docker-selenium), the test gets redirected to a cloud testing provider ([Sauce Labs](https://saucelabs.com/), [BrowserStack](https://www.browserstack.com/), [TestingBot](https://testingbot.com/)).

-This creates Zalenium's main goal: to allow anyone to have a disposable and flexible Selenium Grid infrastructure.
+Zalenium's main goal is: to allow anyone to have a disposable and flexible Selenium Grid infrastructure.

-The original idea comes from this [Sauce Labs post](https://saucelabs.com/blog/introducing-the-sauce-plugin-for-selenium-grid).
+Part of the idea comes from this [Sauce Labs post](https://saucelabs.com/blog/introducing-the-sauce-plugin-for-selenium-grid).

-You can already use Zalenium, nevertheless, more features are added often, therefore we invite you to test it, to contribute, to report bugs, and suggest any ideas you may have, see [contributing](CONTRIBUTING.md) for more details.

 ## Getting Started